codefresh-io/docs.codefresh.io/_docs/docker-registries/external-docker-registries/amazon-ec2-container-registry.md

 ## Pushing Docker images to Amazon ECR

-There are 3 ways to push images
+There are 2 ways to push images

 1. Using the YAML [push step]({{site.baseurl}}/docs/codefresh-yaml/steps/push/) (recommended)
-1. Using the GUI pipeline (shown below)
 1. Promoting manually an image (shown below)

-An example repository can be found at [https://github.com/codefreshdemo/react-starter-kit](https://github.com/codefreshdemo/react-starter-kit)

-### Pushing a Docker image via the Pipeline GUI

-In the *Pipelines* view, you can configure to which registry the build image will be pushed to.

-{:start="1"}
-1. Select your repository

-{% include image.html
-lightbox="true"
-file="/images/db8ba11-select_repo.png"
-url="/images/db8ba11-select_repo.png"
-alt="select repo.png"
-max-width="40%"
-%}

-{:start="2"}
-2. Select the registry to where the build image will be pushed

->Make sure the repository exists in ECR

-{% include image.html
-lightbox="true"
-file="/images/bf72fa4-save-reg.png"
-url="/images/bf72fa4-save-reg.png"
-alt="save-reg.png"
-max-width="40%"
-%}

-{:start="3"}
-3. Save and build the pipeline

-The image will be pushed to your registry.
-You can see the build log to for details.
+For more details on how to push a Docker image in a pipeline see the [build and push example]({{site.baseurl}}/docs/yaml-examples/examples/build-and-push-an-image/).

-### Manually promoting an image
+## Manually promoting an image

 The **Images** view has an option to manually push images to a registry.